owut: OpenWrt Upgrade Tool

 About removing packages

-- If you attempt to remove a package this is not installed,
+- If you attempt to remove a package which is not installed,

 owut

-reports the error and stops. - If you remove one of the default packages for your device,
+reports an error and stops. - If you remove one of the default packages for your device,

 owut